leighhalliday/savonrb.com/index.md

     [soap, wsdl, http, wsse]

-Notice, that the list is almost the same as the one for `Savon::Client.new`.
+Notice, that the list is almost the same as the one for `Savon.client`.
 Except now, there is an additional object called soap.
 In contrast to the other three objects, the soap object is tied to single requests.